 What is Emulsification?

-Emulsification is a fancy cooking term that describes combining ingredients that do not naturally mix, such as oil and vinegar, and making them stay together using an emulsifier.
+Emulsification is a fancy cooking term for combining ingredients that do not naturally mix, such as oil and vinegar, and making them stay together with an emulsifier.

 What is an Emulsifier?

-An emulsifier is a bridge between two ingredients, holding them together in a smooth, stable mixture.
+An emulsifier acts like a bridge between two opposing ingredients, holding them together in a smooth, stable mixture.
 The best emulsifiers contain water and oil-friendly properties to help the ingredients combine.
 The most common emulsifiers include egg yolks, mustard, mayonnaise, soybeans, honey, and xanthan gum.

 How to Create a Stable Emulsification

-If you want to learn how to make homemade vinaigrette, dressing, hollandaise sauce, aioli, or mayonnaise learning how to create a stable emulsification is key.
+If you want to learn how to make homemade vinaigrette, dressing, hollandaise sauce, aioli, or mayonnaise, then learning how to create a stable emulsification is key.
+Plus, it’s easier than you think!

 - Choose an Emulsifier: Select an emulsifying ingredient based on what you are making.